falafeljan/hyperswarm-replication-test/README.md

 # Hyperswarm Replication Test

-Just some experimental tests on how to replicate hypercore feeds via hyperswarm.
-Should be adapted to [hypermerge](https://github.com/automerge/hypermerge) in the future.
+Just some experimental tests on how to replicate hypermerge documents via [Hyperswarm](https://github.com/hyperswarm).
+Requires manual fixes applied to hypermerge as [documented in this issue](https://github.com/automerge/hypermerge/issues/32).

 To run a "serving" (or: creating) instance, simply run `node index.js`.
-The hypercore feed's key then is written to `feed.json`.
+The hypermerge doc's URL then is written to `feed.json`.
 Launch a "consuming" (or: listening) instance via `node index.js --client`.
-This instance purely consumes the replicated hypercore feed.
+This instance purely consumes the replicated hypermerge document.